-Spring- Rain and warmer weather signal the growth of tender grasses and legumes as well as the appearance of insects.
+Spring- Rain and warmer weather signal the growth of tender grasses and legumes as well as insects.
 The pasture grows quickly this time of year and the hens consume large amounts of grass which contains xanthophylls, a naturally occurring pigment that causes the yolk color to intensify during late spring.
 With the increased daylight hours the hens produce more eggs this time of year than at any other.

 Summer- Grass growth is slower than in the spring but by rotating the hens to fresh pasture there is always plenty of grass to eat.
-Grasshoppers and other bugs are abundant and supply the hens with an excellent source of protein.
+Insects are abundant this time of year and supply the hens with an excellent source of protein.
 They seem to especially love grasshoppers that can be found in late summer.
 The summer heat can be stressful for the hens, so we provide plenty of shade and intentionally rotate them along the edge of a deep woods where the temperatures are cooler.
 By midsummer the egg yolk color is not quite as rich as it was even a few months earlier.
 We gather eggs several times a day to get them cooled soon after being laid.

-We invite you to enjoy the changing seasons with our flock!
+Thanks for enjoying the changing seasons with our flock!